TheSustainabilityConsortium/CommodityMap-Help/Viewing your CommodityMap analysis.md

 #### *Filter and legend section (top):*

 &nbsp;&nbsp;&nbsp;&nbsp; Filter results on certain commodities, countries, themes, or only show those items that are stared.
-You can also download csv file of the results for further analysis in Excel.
+You can also download a csv file of the results for further analysis in Excel.

-    > NOTE:
-    > Actions are only shown where your issues scores were determined to be higher or medium priority.
+>NOTE: Actions are only shown where your issues scores were determined to be higher or medium priority.

 *Recommended Actions (bottom):*